dougeby/IntuneDocs/intune/app-management.md

 The information below corresponds with the options available in the **Mobile apps** blade.

 ### Manage
-- **Apps** - Select this option to add, view, assign, and monitor the apps your workforce use.
+- **Apps** - Select this option to add, view, assign, and monitor the apps your workforce uses.
 For more information, see the following articles:
 	- [Add apps](apps-add.md)
 	- [Assign apps](apps-deploy.md)
 	- [Monitor apps](apps-monitor.md)